 - Give your child praise and encouragement when he does cooperate – for example, ‘Great job, I couldn’t have done it without you’.

 - Set up daily routines.
 A routine can help your child get through repetitive daily tasks.
 Routines can also be particularly helpful for young children and children with additional needs.

 - Try engaging your child in tasks by making them fun or part of a game.
 For example, ‘Beat the buzzer’ is a game that can help children get ready and out the door in the morning.

 Why your child might not cooperate

-If your child isn’t cooperating for a good reason, you could delay the start time of the instruction until your child is more likely to cooperate.
+There might be a good reason why your child won’t do what you’re asking – for example, because he feels unwell, tired or scared.
+Asking an over-tired and hungry child to clean up his room probably isn’t going to work.
+If your child isn’t cooperating for a good reason, you might need to change your instruction so your child is more likely to cooperate.
 For example, ‘After dinner, I want you to clean up your room’.

-Try to be consistent, firm and loving and focus on getting your child to cooperate on the important things, like safety issues.
+Sometimes children go through phases of refusing to cooperate at all.
+This is normal.
+Your child’s behaviour will change as she develops.
+Try to be consistent, firm and loving and focus on getting your child to cooperate on the important things, like safety.

-If your child has special needs, it’s helpful to coach other people – for example, older siblings, extended family members and neighbours – so they know how to give your child effective requests and instructions.
+If your child has additional needs, it’s helpful to coach other people – for example, older siblings, extended family members and neighbours – so they know how to give your child effective requests and instructions.